Applications open 22 May 2026

 How to apply:

-1. Please read the guidance document in full as this will help inform your application.
+1. Please read the guidance document in full, as this will help inform your application.

-2. Complete the online application form – you may want to save and work on your answers in a document before pasting them into the form incase it doesn’t save your progress (it should save it if you are logged into a google account).
+2. Complete the online application form – you may want to save and work on your answers in a document before pasting them into the form, in case it doesn’t save your progress (it should save it if you are logged into a Google account).

 Application form and guidance: